 If your water filter is still functioning after it reaches the recommended capacity, you might be tempted to delay changing your cartridge.
 The truth is, how often you should change your water filter varies by household, but when you’re trusting your filter to minimize or remove molds and algaes, lead, VOCs, chlorine, and Giardi Lamblia and Cryptosporidium cysts, you should always err on the side of caution.
-Replacing your filter at least once every 6 months is a general guideline for most Los Angeles and overall California homeowners, but there are many factors that you should consider when deciding the frequency that’s optimal for your household:
+Replacing your filter at least once every 6 months is a general guideline for most, but there are many factors that you should consider when deciding the frequency that’s optimal for your household:

 Does Your Water Contain a Lot of Sediment?